violettaval/Team-Builder/README.md

 ## Usage

-This is a node.js application
+This is a node.js application which will generate an html file in the output directory after following prompts about your team members.